Spurs complete Richarlison signing

 Chelsea had been mentioned as a potential destination for Richarlison, but Spurs have acted decisively in getting a deal over the line, with the Blues seemingly preoccupied with their pursuit of Leeds United's Raphinha.

-Spurs are reported to also be targeting a move for Richarlison's now-former Everton team-mate Anthony Gordon, while Barcelona center-back Clement Lenglet is expected to be their next signing.
+Spurs are reported to also be targeting a move for Richarlison's now former Everton team-mate Anthony Gordon, while Barcelona centre-back Clement Lenglet is expected to be their next signing.